adelphi-ed-tech/au-courses/courses/web-programming.md

 ## Course Format

 This course is fully online.
 Each week there will be a series of topics, for students to pursue at their own pace.
+Weeks will run on a Monday-to-Monday schedule.
+Assignments for the week are due on the following Monday.

+This course runs on the Cycle 3 schedule.
+It begins on Monday January 27 and ends on Monday March 18.

 Instruction will come from several sources: